GUINOBAN/AdvComProg_Project/README.md

 :pushpin: [SCOPE 2]
 :pushpin: [SCOPE 3]
 ##
-### Key Features
+### :key: Key Features
 The following are the key features of the project:
-* recipe suggestion and nutritional information
+:bulb: recipe suggestion and nutritional information
 * calorie tracking and goal setting
 * meal planning and grocery list creation
 * water intake tracking